RuleBasedIntegration/JOSS-Publication/paper.md

 # Summary

-Finding the antiderivative of expressions is often challenging and requires advanced mathematical skills even for some simple looking problems.
+Finding the antiderivative of expressions is often challenging and requires advanced mathematical skills even for simple looking problems.
 Computer algebra systems (CAS) like Mathematica (Wolfram Research, Inc., Champaign, IL), Maple (Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario), and Maxima (maxima.sourceforge.net) provide integators to compute antiderivatives symbolically.
-However, these systems provide no insight as to how an antiderivative is found or why it could not be computed.
+However, these systems supply no insight as to how an antiderivative is found or why it could not be computed.
-Also they use advanced methods incomprehensible to humans and often result in huge antiderivatives unnecessarily involving special, or even hypergeometric, functions.
+Also they use advanced methods incomprehensible to humans that often result in huge antiderivatives unnecessarily involving special, or even hypergeometric, functions.

-In this work, we present Rubi, a rule-based integrator.
+In this work, we present Rubi[@RubiOrg], a rule-based integrator and its implementation in Mathematica[@RubiMma].
 Rubi systematically applies an extensive system of symbolic integration rules able to find the optimal antiderivative of a wide variety of mathematical expressions.
 It currently has over 6600 rules implemented in Mathematica's pattern-matching language.
 Some of these rules are based on integration *formulas* from [@Burington; @Zwillinger; @Abramowitz; @Gradshteyn] and then transformed into *rules* that include precise instructions as to when a formula should be applied.